UncleChair/GoFrameBootcamp/content/web-server/crud/controller.md

 weight: 1
 ---

-Before we add any logic to our application, first we need a controller and its route.
+Before we adding any logic to our application, first we need a controller and its route.
 Remember the `hello` controller?
 You have used it in the previous chapter.
 {{< filetree/container >}}
   {{< filetree/folder name="api" >}}
     {{< filetree/folder name="hello" >}}